 MEET THE MASSACHUSETTS REFEREE COMMITTEE

 The Massachusetts State Referee Committee, Inc. (MSRC) is the state association for the United States Soccer Federation (USSF).
-The MSRC is mandated to provide referee training, certification, assessment, and education for soccer officials engaged in youth, adult amateur and professional USSF affiliated matches in the Commonwealth of Massachusetts.
+The MSRC is mandated to provide referee training, certification, assessment, and education for soccer officials working in youth, adult amateur and professional matches played in the Commonwealth of Massachusetts under the jurisdiction of USSF or its member organizations.

 As the sport of soccer has grown, so has the committee.
 Today there are over 6,000 certified USSF referees in Massachusetts, officiating more than 150,000 competitions annually.
 Click the links to see a copy of our corporate by-laws and articles of organization.